 The religion program helps children recognize that God created everything out of love, loves them as they are, and enables them to love others.The language arts goals expand the child’s ability to communicate orally through reading and writing.

-New for the 2016-17 school year The Superkids Reading program will be implemented.
+During the 2016-17 school year The Superkids Reading program was implemented.
 It is a core literacy curriculum for kindergarten that teaches all aspects of reading, seamlessly integrated with the language arts.
 It combines rigorous instruction with highly motivating materials for all different leveled readers.

 Mathematical skills are developed through the use of manipulatives, discovery, and problem solving.
 Our program encourages students to think mathematically rather than simply memorize mathematical drills without understanding.